PoisotLab/MS_befwm_softwarenote/ms.md

 to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
-In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food-web structure, such as @will07hyi adaptation to food webs of
+In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food-web structure, such as @will07hyi adaptation of
 @yodz92bsc model.
 This food-web bio-energetic model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add] (more past uses of the model are described in supplementary table S1).
 Yet, although these